Skip to main content

 Causa

-Visually stunning layered potato dish with mashed yellow potatoes seasoned with lime and ají amarillo, filled with avocado, chicken, tuna, or shrimp, often garnished with olives and hard-boiled eggs.
+A layered dish of mashed yellow potato seasoned with lime and ají amarillo, packed with a filling of avocado, chicken, tuna, or shrimp and finished with olives and hard-boiled egg.

 Rocoto Relleno